Static Wind Load Construction

-We are proud to offer one of the most comprehensive line-ups for wind load design.
-Our service, insulated and fire doors can be configured to withstand the full range of specific wind load requirements including missile impact ratings.
+Our service, insulated and fire doors can be configured to withstand the full range of specific static wind load requirements including missile impact ratings.
 Click here to see how they withstood Hurricane Ivan.

-Specified wind load ratings are available when mounting to steel, concrete and CMU, and have been validated through third party testing to one or more of the following performance criteria:
+Static wind load ratings are available when mounting to steel, concrete and CMU.
+They have have been validated through third party testing to one or more of the following performance criteria:

 - ASTM E 330